ZinaGur/ZinaGur/README.md

 - 👋 Hi, I’m @ZinaGur
 - 👀 I’m interested in data analytics, data viz, environment, psycology, wellness, health
 - 💞️ I’m looking to collaborate on data analysis, data viz, environment, psycology, wellness, health
-- 🌱 I’m currently learning Google data analytics
+- 🌱 I have finished a few Data Analytics courses by now Including Google Data Analytics, IBM Statistics for Data Science with Python and some others.

 <!---
 ZinaGur/ZinaGur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.